 Mothering in Neonatal Intensive Care

 In 2021, Rachel worked as a creative facilitator with the University of Dundee to support women to tell their stories about their experience of Neonatal Intensive Care Units through a series of creative workshops.

-Rachel founded Wild Writes in 2020 – workshops and retreats which encourage people to connect to creativity and nature.
-There are ‘Dawn Writes’, ‘Yoga Writes’, ‘Cosy Writes’, ‘River Writes’, ‘Bee Writes’, and ‘Wellbeing Writes’ in a range of inspiring settings in Yorkshire and Derbyshire.
+Rachel founded Wild Writes in 2020 – workshops which encourage people to connect to creativity and nature.
+She runs these in a range of settings – from connecting with everyday nature in Sheffield Parks to wild workshops and retreats in the Peak District and Yorkshire Dales.

 Poets of Northern England & Nigeria: Collaboration & Conflict (University of Leeds/ Leverhulme Trust)

 From 2016 – 2020, Rachel worked on a research project at the University of Leeds investigating the links between poets in Northern England and Nigeria in the 1950s and 60s (funded by a Leverhulme Early Career Research Fellowship).
 The articles and special issues that came from this research can be seen here.